Yellow or blue: the number one tourist mistake

 Solution: check the Sunday timetable on Saturday night!

-Mistake #4: confusing the bus companies
+Confusing the bus companies

 Problem: trying to use a Guaguas ticket on a Global bus (or vice versa).